Decalog 2: Lost Property

 Barbara: 'No. At least, not yet.'

-The Vrij live in the Vortex where they were banished [by the Time Lords], having been stripped of their physical form.
-The Doctor knows of it from legend.
-It once roamed the universe creating chaos and disorder wherever it went, until it was finally captured, stripped of its physical body, and banished to the Vortex.
+The Doctor knows of the Vrij from legend.
+It once roamed the universe creating chaos and disorder wherever it went, until it was finally captured, stripped of its physical body, and banished to live in the Vortex [by the Time Lords].
 It penetrates the TARDIS defences and possesses Barbara, dragging the TARDIS to Earth, where it possesses the body of a wolf and then the Duke of Northumberland.
 Without a physical body, it resembles a huge ethereal shadow.
+Somebody who has been possessed by it can feel whether it is still alive.
+It is able to mentally control people it is not possessing.

 [The Doctor's home in this story is the townhouse he is given in Islington by the Duke of Northumberland].

 Location: Bradgate and environs.
 Islington.
 London.
-Several months in 1553.
+May - July 1553.
+Also the Tower of London 15 months later.

-Unrecorded Adventures: The Doctor says that he spent a few pleasant weeks in Plato's company.
+Unrecorded Adventures: The Doctor says that he spent a few pleasant weeks in Plato's company when he was a young man.

 Roots: Marvel Comics' Ego the living Planet, I'm told that the description sounds similar to Stanislaw Lem's Solaris.
 Macbeth (Lead on McDrone).
 The Doctor quotes from The Hitchhiker's Guide to the Galaxy ("we've done six impossible things before breakfast.")